alexandreec/calendar/CONTRIBUTING.md

 1. If you are addressing a problem, please report it as an issue (see above).
 2. Create a new branch, please don't work in your `master` branch directly.
 3. Fix stuff.
+4. Add or update tests along with your patch.
+Run `grunt` to see the tests fail.
+Also run the `test/*.html` file(s) in at least one actual browser.
-4. Describe the change in your pull request and reference the issue number, like this: "Fixed bug for navigation to next month.
+5. Describe the change in your pull request and reference the issue number, like this: "Fixed bug for navigation to next month.
 Fixes #319".
 If you're adding a new localization file, use something like: "Localization: added Dutch (nl) language".
-5. Push to your fork and submit a pull request.
+6. Push to your fork and submit a pull request.